Azure/azure-service-operator/v2/README.md

    cert-manager-webhook-c4b5687dc-x66bj      1/1     Running   0          1m
    ```

+   (Alternatively, you can wait for cert-manager to be ready with `cmctl check api --wait=2m` - see the [cert-manager documentation](https://cert-manager.io/docs/usage/cmctl/) for more information about `cmctl`.)

 2. Create an Azure Service Principal.
 You'll need this to grant Azure Service Operator permissions to create resources in your subscription.

    First, set the following environment variables to your Azure Tenant ID and Subscription ID with your values:
    ```yaml
    AZURE_TENANT_ID=<your-tenant-id-goes-here>